tvooo/thesis/Design.md

 ## Working Prototype

 The third and final prototype was built as a working prototype capable of handling any JavaScript program, rather than as a proof-of-concept.
 It was integrated into the Atom\footnote{See \url{https://atom.io/}} text editor as a so-called *package* or *plug-in*, released as \gls{oss} and was made publicly available for using and testing.
-The package is called „Scope Inspector“ and will be referred to using this name throughout this section.
+The package is called “Scope Inspector” and will be referred to using this name throughout this section.

 \begin{figure}[H]
 \centering